Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **matching_source_SNR_limit** [ Type: *float* ]

-	When measuring the zeropooint exclude any sources that have a signal to noise ratio less than this value.
+	When measuring the zero point exclude any sources that have a signal to noise ratio less than this value.